lshumlich/bv-app/README.md

     * Test the app running in the container [localhost:5010](http://localhost:5010).
 You can use any available port number instead of 5010.
 1. Push changes to the repository.
 The repository is hosted on AWS CodeCommit.
+1. Create a Docker image and push to AWS ECR
+    * Create a CodeBuild project to: run the tests, build the docker container, push the container to ECR.
+    ???
+Doc how and where to do this ???
+    * For now run the CodeBuild Project called DevOps-train4.
+This currently runs file buildspec.yml on the root of this project.
+1. Deploy the image on AWS.
+    * ???
+Needs some work.
+    * Go to AWS CloudFormation
+    * Select Create a stack
+    * Select Options:
+        * Template is ready
+        * Upload a template file
+        * Choose file: devops_training\CloudFormation\createCluster.yaml
+        * select Next button

+## To Do

+(How to show / teach the students to do this in 1.5 weeks)

+1. Automate the build process so the container gets built when new code is checked in.
+1. Automate the deploy process so the container gets deployed when the container gets built.
+    * do a simple deploy
+    * use a blue green deploy strategy
+1. Run the tests.
+Determine if the tests can and should be run inside the Docker container?